COVID-19 Vaccination Programme

 We started our Covid-19 vaccination program in January and we have been calling and texting or writing to eligible patients to offer an appointment.
 Two doses of the vaccine, up to 12 weeks apart are recommended to provide protection.
 We will book you in for your first appointment and contact you again nearer the time for your second.
 If you have received a text from us, please click the link in the text to book your appointment at our vaccine clinic at Brocklebank Health Centre.

-The vaccine is now available to anyone aged 18 and over.
-You no longer need a letter.
+The vaccine is now available to anyone aged 16 and over.
+You no longer need a letter

-You can now book your vaccination in two ways:
+You can now book your vaccination in three ways:

 - Please contact us and let us have your up to date contact details so that we can send you a text link to book your appointment for your vaccination at Brocklebank Health Centre